dojo/docs/dijit/info.rst

        onClick: function(evt){ console.log("clicked!"); }
   })

-Event handlers can be setup programatically (as above), or declaratively, like:
+Event handlers can be setup programmatically (as above), or declaratively, like:

 .. code-block :: html
  :linenos: